 By following the same steps, you can add multiple servers as Jenkins agent nodes.

 Step 1: Log in to the slave server as a jenkins user.

 Step 2: Create a .ssh directory and cd into the directory.

 Step 3: Create an ssh key pair using the following command.
 Press enter for all the defaults when prompted.

 ssh-keygen -t rsa -C "The access key for Jenkins slaves"

-1. Go to jenkins dashboard –> credentials –> Global credentials –> add credentials, select and enter all the credentials as shown below and click ok.
+Step 1: Go to Jenkins dashboard –> credentials –> Global credentials –> add credentials, select and enter all the credentials as shown below and click ok.

-2. Follow all the configuration in the 4th steps.
-But this time, for launch method, select the credential you created with the ssh key.
+Step 2: Follow all the configurations in the 4th step as well.
+But this time, for the launch method, select the credential you created with the SSH key.